Payment Difficulty Assistance

 The scheme is in place to help people stay connected to essential energy services during a financial crisis.
 This scheme is not available on an ongoing basis.

-Each EAPA voucher is worth 150.00 and is issued by participating community welfare organisations (CWO).
+Each EAPA voucher is worth $50.00 and are issued by participating community welfare organisations (CWO).

 - St Vincent de Paul